Kirdock/discordjs-voice-recorder/README.md

 await voiceRecorder.getRecordedVoice(yourWriteStream, guildId, 'separate', 5);
 // {yourWriteStream} can be any writeStream.
 E.g. response object of express or just fs.createWriteStream('myFile.zip')

+// optionally you can provide a dict {[userId]: volume} to adjust the user volume of specific users await voiceRecorder.getRecordedVoice(yourWriteStream, guildId, 'single', 5, {['1234567']: 80}); // 80%

 // stop recording on a specific connection voiceRecorder.stopRecording(myVoiceConnection);
 ```